vaeyo/MediaServer-DockerComposeFiles/README.md

 This setup provides each container a host directory for config files.
-Each app has its own docker-compose file in its directory and an env file if its environmental variables are excessive
+Each app has its own docker-compose file in its directory and an env file if its environmental variables are excessive.

+I have a defined network which was mostly for the reverse proxy.
+It probably doesnt benefit in any way but you will have to create the network before container creation.
+            ```docker network create --driver=bridge media```
 My directory structure is like so.
-Only have to make the Media/Download folders as the apps folder setup will be git cloned.
+The compose file will make some of the folders but the folder structure can be created with this:
 ```
 ├── apps
 │   ├── cardigann